 The International Center assists students who wish to study abroad, as well as coordinates the Study Abroad Scholarship Program.
 The Center, with assistance from the Student Government Association, provides international study and travel experiences opportunities in locations such as Argentina, Belgium, Canada, China, Costa Rica, the Czech Republic, Denmark, Ecuador, France, Germany, Ireland, Italy, Japan, Mexico, Peru, Spain and Scotland.

-Most study abroad programs offered through BHCC are from two to eight weeks long and take place during the summer.
+Most study abroad programs offered through BHCC are from two-to-eight weeks long and take place during the summer.
 Students can apply for a scholarship that covers 80 percent of total expenses.
 Information and application materials are available at the International Center as well as on the Study Abroad Program website.
-The deadline for applying to Study Abroad is 5 p.m. on October 27, 2017.

 The Center hosts many international visitors.
 Center staff members develop customized training programs for educators and students from around the world.
 With federal funding, the Center provides support to faculty to develop new international courses and to update their courses to include an international perspective, so that graduates are prepared to practice their professions within a global and multicultural environment.

-International students interest in attending Bunker Hill Community College apply through the International Admissions, where they can obtain the necessary documentation to apply for student visas to study in the United States.
+International students interested in attending Bunker Hill Community College apply through International Admissions, where they can obtain the necessary documentation to apply for student visas to study in the United States.
 International Student Advisors in the International Center assist students in maintaining their legal immigration status, obtaining student visas, applying for a change of their immigration status, transferring to colleges and universities, obtaining work permission, obtaining practical training and arranging travel or temporary absence certification from the United States.